Volscente/NexusLLM/docs/LLM Evaluation.md

 ![LLM Metrics](./images/llm_metrics.png)

-### Statistics
+### Statistics Metrics
-- They might perform poorly when the output implies reasoning capabilities
+- They might perform poorly when the output implies reasoning capabilities (No semantic is included)
+- They do not take into account any

 **List of Metrics:**
 - **BLEU (BiLingual Evaluation Understudy)** - It evaluates the output of the LLM application against annotated ground truths.
 It calculates the precision for each matching n-gram (n consecutive words) between an LLM output and expected output to calculate their geometric mean and applies a brevity penalty if needed.
 - **ROUGE (Recall-Oriented Understudy for Gisting Evaluation)** - It is used for text summarisation and calculates recall by comparing the overlap of n-grams between LLM outputs and expected outputs.
+It also leverages external linguistic databases like WordNet to account for synonyms.
+The final score is the harmonic mean of precision and recall, with a penalty for ordering discrepancies.
+- **METEOR (Metric for Evaluation of Translation with Explicit Ordering)** - It calculates scores by assessing both precision (n-gram matches) and recall (n-gram overlaps), adjusted for word order differences between LLM outputs and expected outputs.
+It can also leverages exteral linguistic databases.
+- **Levenshtein distance**

+### Model-based Metrics
+- Reliable but inaccurate (struggle to keep semantic included), because of their probabilistic nature

+**List of Metrics:**
+- **NLI** - It is a Non-LLM based and uses Natural Language Inference models to classify whether an LLM output is logically consistent (entailment), contradictory, or unrelated (neutral) with respect to a given reference text.
+- **BLEURT (Bilingual Evaluation Understudy with Representations from Transformers)** - It uses pre-trained models like BERT to score LLM outputs on some expected outputs